Inspiring humanitarian, development and peace nexus futures: Exploring the value-based philanthropy for displaced women

 Interdisciplinary research to shape the future of inclusive humanitarian policy

-‘Making Aid Work for Displaced Women’ brings together researchers, humanitarian practitioners, and policymakers to build the evidence base on, and engage with, Islamic philanthropy to improve humanitarian outcomes for displaced women.
-It bridges diverse aid paradigms—mainstream and faith-inspired—and contributes to a humanitarian reform that, we believe, starts with her.
+‘Making Aid Work for Displaced Women’ brings together researchers, humanitarian practitioners, and policymakers to build the evidence base on, and to engage with, diverse humanitarian actors working with Islamic philanthropy to improve humanitarian outcomes for displaced women.
+It bridges diverse aid paradigms—mainstream and faith-inspired—and contributes to a humanitarian reform.

 ‘Making aid work for displaced women’ initiative works towards a range of academic outputs, policy impacts and capacity building